axbkts/-DPDK-NIC-Traffic-Receiver-Packet-Inspector-ARP-Responder/README.md

 ARP requests are automatically detected and responded to with an appropriate ARP reply.

 ## Additional Information
-DPDK Documentation: Refer to the official DPDK documentation for in-depth details on API usage and performance tuning.
-Customizations: The source code is structured to allow easy extension.
+Refer to the official DPDK documentation for in-depth details on API usage and performance tuning.
+The source code is structured to allow easy extension.
 You can add additional packet handling logic or integrate support for other protocols as needed.
-Troubleshooting: Ensure that your NIC is supported by DPDK and that you have the necessary permissions (e.g., root access) to run the application.
+Ensure that your NIC is supported by DPDK and that you have the necessary permissions (e.g., root access) to run the application.